MihaiCristianCondrea/profile/README.md

 You can also use any other static server such as `npx serve`.

+### Deploying to GitHub Pages

+When deploying the site at `https://mihaicristiancondrea.github.io/profile/`, make sure the icon paths in `assets/manifest.json` are **relative** (e.g.
+`icons/icon-192.png`).
+Absolute paths like `/icons/icon-192.png` will
+resolve to the domain root and result in 404 errors.
+Keeping the icon sources relative ensures they work correctly from the `/profile/` subdirectory served by GitHub Pages.

 ### YouTube Channel Feed

 The songs page fetches track information from the D4rK Rekords YouTube channel